kahboom/brodycademy/docs/work-experience/day-2/README.md

 Here is a really fun tutorial on how to create a 90s-style Under Construction page by one of my favorite digital artists, Jackie Liu:  [Build an Under Construction Page](https://www.zinesbyjackie.com/activities/build-an-under-construction-page)

+If you're looking for inspiration for a frontend project, one popular idea is to recreate an app you like and visit often.
+Twitter is a popular one, but other ideas can include sites like YouTube, Reddit, etc. Here is an example for YouTube, using just HTML and CSS: [HTML and CSS Project – How to Build A YouTube Clone Step by Step](https://www.freecodecamp.org/news/how-to-build-a-website-with-html-and-css-step-by-step/)

 ## Web App